Sleep Apnea Dangers in Fort Atkinson, WI

 - Pulmonary embolism

-The heart problems are linked to a number of factors, but chief among them is the disruption in your body’s normal heart function.
+The heart problems are linked to a number of factors, but the chief among them is the disruption in your body’s normal heart function.
 When the body senses an oxygen shortage or carbon dioxide surplus, it tells the heart to beat faster and harder.
 Scarring on the arteries, likely linked to snoring, contributes to arterial plaque, which can then break off and cause a stroke.

 Metabolic Dangers of Sleep Apnea